ajayparihar/Compy/README.md

 - Store and find commands, snippets, and notes with real-time search
 - Protect sensitive information with automatic masking
 - Access your data through a modern interface with 20+ themes
+- Sync with Google Sheets for easy data management

 ## 🚀 Quick Start